LeToNode/Play2.0-CN-doc/Status.md

 ### IDE integration

-Currently there is no simple way to integrate your Play 2.0 project in your favorite IDE - you must configure it yourself.
+Currently there is no simple way to integrate your Play 2.0 project in your favorite IDE - you must configure it yourself (or install an sbt plugin like [[sbt-idea | https://github.com/mpeltonen/sbt-idea]]).
 But we will add the so cool 'eclipsify', 'netbeansify' and 'idealize' tasks to the Play console.

 ### WAR support